KxSystems/docs/docs/ml/jupyterq/faq.md

 ## Can I restrict the access to my notebook using passwords?

-Yes, you can initialise a notebook which requires other processes to provide a valid *username:password* pair when trying to open a connection with the notebook.
+Yes, you can initialize a notebook which requires other processes to provide a valid *username:password* pair when trying to open a connection with the notebook.

 :fontawesome-regular-hand-point-right:
 [Restrict access](../notebooks/#restrict-access-to-a-notebook-using-passwords)